TestBash San Francisco 2018

 I'll wrap the session up with a call to action for testers to be more than just a mindset, to be true ambassadors of quality, through communication and skills.

-Brendan ConnollyBrendan Connolly is a Software Design Engineer in Test based out of Santa Barbara, California with over 7 years of testing experience in a variety of different roles.
-He writes tests at all levels from unit and integration tests to API and UI tests and is responsible for creating and executing testing strategies while using his coding powers for developing tooling to help make testers lives easier.
-He maintains a testing blog @ http://www.brendanconnolly.net/ and has published articles on Testing Circus, TestHuddle, and QA Intelligence Blog.
-He also tweets testing related thoughts on twitter @theBConnolly.
+Brendan ConnollyBrendan Connolly is an experienced Software Tester, Developer and blogger.
+Currently he is a Senior Quality Engineer at Procore Technologies in Santa Barbara, California.
+He's written tests at all levels from unit and integration tests to API and UI tests and is responsible for creating and executing testing strategies while using his coding powers for developing tooling to help make testers lives easier.

 Testing the Front-end, Back-end, and Everything in Between